-Post-traumatic cervical dystonia is a serious form of movement disorder that can occur after TBI.
+Post-traumatic cervical dystonia (also known as spasmodic torticollis) is a serious movement disorder that can occur after TBI.

 Causes of Cervical Dystonia

 While the exact cause of cervical dystonia is unknown, scientists believe that it is a result of improper signaling between the brain and the muscles.
-These bad signals confuse the muscles and cause them to contract.
+These signals confuse the muscles and cause them to contract at the incorrect times.

-Cervical dystonia can either be classified as isolated or acquired.
+Cervical dystonia can be classified as isolated or acquired.

-Symptoms of cervical dystonia do not appear right away.
-Rather, they will typically begin gradually, then worsen until they reach a plateau.
+Generally, signs and symptoms of cervical dystonia do not appear right away.
+Rather, they typically begin gradually, then worsen until they reach a plateau.

-Symptoms are usually worsened by standing, walking, or stress.
+Additionally, signs and/or symptoms are usually exacerbated by standing, walking, or stress.

-Some common, early symptoms of post-traumatic cervical dystonia include:
+Some common, early signs and symptoms of post-traumatic cervical dystonia include:

 - Neck pain that radiates to shoulders